Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental evaluation

 \subsubsection{Patch classifier}

-Preliminary experiments also include the pretraining phase of patch classifiers, which is carried out with the purpose of overcoming the problems described in Subsection~\ref{subsec:training} and extracting crucial information concerning the lesions.
-In fact, pretraining the models on patches is a way to exploit the fine-grained detail characteristics of mammograms that would otherwise be lost due to the resizing of images and that is crucial for discriminating between malignant and benign findings.
+Preliminary experiments also include the pretraining phase of patch classifiers, which is carried out with the purpose of overcoming the problems described in Subsection~\ref{subsec:training}.
+Table~\ref{tab:patch} reports the results of these experiments.
+We observe a significant performance gap at the patch level between our hypercomplex models and the real-valued ones.
+Moreover, our networks also surpass a method \cite{petrini2022breast} that includes pretraining on ImageNet, while ours are trained from scratch.